 Loud Bang When Furnace Starts

-If there is a loud pop when your furnace starts up, there are a couple of things that could be occurring.
-Two common culprits are a contaminated furnace burner or ignitor.
+If there is a loud pop when your furnace starts up, there are a couple of things that could be going on.
+Two typical culprits are a contaminated furnace burner or ignitor.
 A dirty furnace burner or ignitor could prevent the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will generate the loud bang you hear.
 This could result in a safety issue, especially if one of these small explosions caused the heat exchanger to crack.
-Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very costly.
+Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very expensive.

-If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
-A seasonal furnace tune-up will help find these issues before they become big problems.
+If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is not functioning properly.
+A seasonal furnace tune-up will help identify these issues before they become big problems.

 Cold Air Blowing From Heating System

 You should also check your air filters.
 Typically air filters need to be changed every month to keep them from becoming dusty and clogged.
-If they aren’t changed often enough, the clogged air filter may restrict airflow into your furnace.
-If this happens, it can overheat your system, causing the system to halt heating as a safeguard.
+If they aren’t replaced often enough, the clogged air filter may restrict airflow into your furnace.
+If this happens, it can overheat your system, causing the system to halt heating as a precaution.

 If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 518-205-3324 or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.